hylang/hy/docs/api.rst

       (defn #^ int add1 [#^ int x] (+ x 1))
       (fn #^ int [#^ int y] (+ y 2))

-   For annotating items with generic types, the :hy:func:`of <hyrule.misc.of>` macro will likely be of use.
+   For annotating items with generic types, the :hy:func:`of <hyrule.of>` macro will likely be of use.

    An issue with type annotations is that, as of this writing, we know of no Python type-checker that can work with :py:mod:`ast` objects or bytecode files.
 They all need Python source text.
 So you'll have to translate your Hy with ``hy2py`` in order to actually check the types.